mightymos/ReedTripRadio/README.md

 [Portisch](https://github.com/Portisch/RF-Bridge-EFM8BB1 "Portisch")
 Some Sonoff Bridge(s) contain an onboard EFM8BB1 which can additionally be flashed to support more radio protocols.
+I originally thought this would be helpful but apparently most rc-switch protocols are not supported.

 Flashing tool: